nickolasclarke/wghw/README.md

                 ]
             }
             ```
-    - 4xx Error Response
+    - Error Response
         - fields:
             - `code`: str: HTTP status code
             - `error`: str: error name
-            - `message`: str: error message
         - Example response:
             ```json
             {
                 "code":"404",
                 "error": "not found",
-                "message": "could not find the specified folder or directory" }
+            }

+### Notes:
+WG does not currently follow symlinks
 ## Development & Testing
-Tests can be be run quickly with `./run_tests`
+Tests can be be run quickly with `./run_tests`.

-Tests are handled by pytest, using the testing client provided by Flask.
+Tests are handled by [pytest](https://docs.pytest.org/en/latest/), using the testing client provided by [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 They are executed within the docker container, using the `docker-compose run` functionality.

 ## TODOS
-- Edge raises an unhandled 500 exception due to the favicon not being present.
+- Edge browser raises an unhandled 500 exception due to the favicon not being present.
 - Additional testing for unresolved endpoints
+- more robust handling of 4xx level codes vs 5xx level codes
+- more graceful error handling for any given file or directory errors when hitting directories